mlops-on-kubernetes/Book/Chapter 8/README.md

 ## How to access the Components of the Platform?

-Once the setup is complete, use the URLs from the output to login to backstage, ArgoCD, Argo, KeyCloak, Argo Workflows and Gitea.
+Once the setup is complete, use the URLs from the output to login to backstage, ArgoCD, Argo, Keycloak, Argo Workflows and Gitea.

 #### ArgoCD